-According to Munich Re, overall losses from worldwide natural catastrophes (cat losses) in 2020 totaled \$270 billion dollars.
-The fourth highest level in almost four decades.
-Canada's total was \$2.4 billion, our 4th highest year on record.
+According to Munich Re, overall losses from worldwide natural catastrophes (cat losses) in 2021 totaled \$350 billion dollars.
+The third highest level in almost four decades.
+Canada's total was \$2 billion, our 5th highest year on record.
+Nationally in 2021, there were 14 catastrophes, which ties with 2011 for second place.
 Canada is not immune to catastrophic property losses.
-There were six severe weather events in Canada in 2020, these included rain, hail, snow and windstorms and flooding.
+The severe weather events in Canada in 2021 included rain, fires, windstorms and flooding.
+Western Canada was particularly hard hit with wildfires (Lytton) and the flooding (Abbotsford, Merritt) in Q4.
 The 2016 Fort McMurray wildfire event was the single largest cat loss in Canadian history.
 Prior to Fort McMurray, the largest single cat loss event was the Alberta floods of 2013.
 Eight of top 10 highest loss years on record occurred in the last decade.

-Simply put, property and reinsurance rates are on the rise.
+Simply put, property and reinsurance rates continue to rise.